pleofthegem/pleofthegem/README.md

 - 👋 Hi, I’m @pleofthegem, 2nd year Computer Science student at King's College London
 - 👀 I’m interested in coding in Java or Python, working with Databases and Game development
 - 🌱 I’m currently learning PYTHON, JAVA, C++ , SCALA
 - 💞️ I’m looking to collaborate on small projects to build skills
-- 📫 How to reach me ... tbd
+- 📫 How to reach me ,tbd

 <!---
 pleofthegem/pleofthegem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.